BSC-ES/autosubmit/docs/source/userguide/configure/index.rst

        Note: The post processed additional_files will be sent to %HPCROOT%/LOG_%EXPID%Path relative to the project directory
      -
-   * - PLATFORM
-     - Platform to execute the job.
-If not specified, defaults to HPCARCH in expdef file.
-       LOCAL is always defined and refers to current machine.
-     -
-   * - QUEUE
-     - Defines dependencies from job as a list of parents jobs separated by spaces.
-     -
-   * - DEPENDENCIES
-     - Dependencies to jobs in previous chunk, member o startdate, use -(DISTANCE).
-     - INI

-       SIM-1

-       CLEAN-2
-   * - RUNNING
-     - Define if jobs runs once, once per stardate, once per member or once per chunk.
-Options: once, date, member, chunk.
-       (If not specified, defaults to once.)
-     - once
    * - DATA_DEPENDENCIES
      - Job in which this will be dependent and waiting for the results to start performing.
      -
-   * - FREQUENCY
-     - Specifies that job has only to be run after X dates, members or chunk.
-       A job will always be created for the last.
-If not specified, defaults to 1 -
    * - WAIT
-     - If not specified, defaults to True
+     - Default: True
      - False
-   * - RERUN_ONLY
-     - Defines if job is only to be executed in reruns.
-If not specified, defaults to false.
-     - False
-   * - WALLCLOCK
-     - Wallclock to be submitted to the HPC queue in format HH:MM
-     - 00:05
    * - WCHUNKINC (Wallclock chunk increase)
      - Processors number to be submitted to the HPC.
-If not specified, defaults to 1.
-       WALLCLOCK will be increased according to the formula (WALLCLOCK + WCHUNKINC * (chunk - 1)).
+(Default: 1) WALLCLOCK will be increased according to the formula (WALLCLOCK + WCHUNKINC * (chunk - 1)).
        Ideal for sequences of jobs that change their expected running time according to the current chunk.
      - 00:01
    * - PROCESSORS
      - Number of processors to be used in the Job
      - 1
-   * - THREADS
-     - Threads number to be submitted to the HPC.
-If not specified, defaults to 1.
-     - 1
-   * - HYPERTHREADING
-     - Enables hyper-threading.
-If not specified, defaults to false.
-     - false
-   * - Tasks
-     - Tasks number to be submitted to the HPC.
-If not specified, defaults to 1.
-     - 1
    * - MEMORY
      - Memory requirements for the job in MB
      - 4096
-   * - RETRIALS
-     - Number of retrials if a job fails.
-If not specified, defaults to the value given on experiment's autosubmit.yml
-     - 4
-   * - DELAY_RETRY_TIME
-     - Allows to put a delay between retries, of retrials if a job fails.
-If not specified, it will be static
-     - 11

-       +11 # will wait 11,22,33,44...

-       \*11 # will wait 11,110,1110,11110...
    * - CHECK
      - Some jobs can not be checked before running previous jobs.
 Set this option to false if that is the case
      - False
    * - TYPE
      - Select the interpreter that will run the job.
-Options: bash, python, r Default: bash
+Options: bash, python, r.
+(Default: bash)
      - bash
    * - EXECUTABLE
      - Specify the path to the interpreter.
 If empty, use system default based on job type.
-Default: empty
+(Default: empty)
      - /my_python_env/python3
    * - Splits
      - Split the job in N jobs.
-If not specified, defaults to None
+(Default: None)
      - 2
    * - SPLITSIZEUNIT
      - Size unit of the split.
 Options: hour, day, month, year.
-Defaults to EXPERIMENT.CHUNKSIZEUNIT-1
+(Default: EXPERIMENT.CHUNKSIZEUNIT-1)
      - day
    * - SPLITSIZE
      - Size of the split.
-If not specified, defaults to 1
+(Default: 1)
      - 1